blackcodherbootcamp/guidelines/supporters/assessors/README.md

 - 4 - Very good, all criteria met.
 Follows best practice
 - 5 - Excellent, above and beyond criteria

 Please note that the scoring system may vary slightly depending on the assignment.
-Specific details are outlined on the scoring forms.

 Each form will provide a comment area for you to capture any information or feedback you feel may be relevant e.g. any areas of improvement on the projects.